Pureblueessentialsorg/pureblueessentials.com.au/content/shop/reocal30/index.md

 This 30ml bottle contains 100% pure essential oils.
 Shake well before use.

-It can be used for a variety of ways including:
+It can be used in a variety of ways including:

 \- add to your own carrier oil